Key Takeaways

 In Groff v.
 DeJoy, 600 U.S. 447 (2023), the Supreme Court unanimously clarified — and significantly raised — the bar.
 Gerald Groff, an evangelical Christian mail carrier, asked the Postal Service to excuse him from Sunday deliveries during Amazon's peak season.
 The Postal Service refused, and Groff resigned.
 The Third Circuit upheld the refusal under the old Hardison "de minimis" standard.

 The Supreme Court reversed, holding that an employer must show that granting a religious accommodation would result in "substantial increased costs in relation to the conduct of its particular business."
-The Court emphasized that the inquiry must focus on the specific business and the specific accommodation requested — not on hypothetical burdens, not on coworker resentment, and not on the mere fact that some schedule reshuffling would be required.
-The employer must demonstrate actual, concrete, economic or operational burden that goes well beyond the trivial.
+The inquiry must focus on the specific business and the specific accommodation requested — not on hypothetical burdens, coworker resentment, or the mere fact that some schedule reshuffling would be required.
+The employer must show a real operational or economic burden that goes beyond the trivial.

-This decision fundamentally changed the landscape for every religious accommodation request.
-Employers who previously denied requests with boilerplate "undue burden" language now face a much higher standard of proof.
-And employees who were told that their Saturday Sabbath, daily prayer breaks, or religious grooming practices were simply too inconvenient now have substantially stronger legal footing to demand accommodations.
+This decision materially changed the accommodation analysis.
+Employers who previously denied requests with boilerplate "undue burden" language now need better evidence.
+Employees who were told that Sabbath observance, daily prayer breaks, or religious grooming practices were simply too inconvenient may have stronger legal footing to request a workable accommodation.

 Common Forms of Religious Discrimination